dwuu10/FinalProject_Beans/README.md

 - 4 types of beans to trade for profit

+- Uses temperature and humidity data from the OpenWeatherMap API to determine bean prices

+- 6 different kinds of random events that further modify bean prices

 - Customizible starting settings (changing starting cash and turn limit)

 - Saving and loading to and from .txt files